joshphelan/fantasy-draft-assistant/README.md

 You can edit this file directly or use the configuration panel in the app's sidebar.

+**Note:** The `config.json` file is included in `.gitignore` and should be created locally by each user.
+This prevents accidentally committing your personal league and user IDs to the repository.

 ## Player Rankings

 The app uses a CSV file with player rankings located at `data/dynasty_rankings.csv`.
 This file includes: